casalem98/Spotify-Playlist-from-Youtube/README.md

 3. This script iterates over all json files given from Youtube API, allowing it to go through all Youtube liked videos instead of only one page of the json files.

 # Files
 To run this program, you must download all the imports used for python.
+You must also have the client keys and id's to use the api's in order to connect with your accounts.

 create_playlist.py - main code source